 Earth and physical sciences

-Other researchers use the excellent laboratory and computing facilities at Victoria to look inside and manipulate materials, molecules and atoms and to study terrestrial and galactic magnetism and the geochemistry of supervolcanoes and meteorites.
+Other researchers use our laboratory and computing facilities to look inside and manipulate materials, molecules and atoms and to study terrestrial and galactic magnetism and the geochemistry of supervolcanoes and meteorites.

 Wellington is New Zealand’s science capital and our scientists collaborate with government science agencies and Crown Research Institutes.
 Victoria’s research centres bring together scientists from across the Faculty of Science and our researchers play leading roles in the MacDiarmid Institute for Advanced Materials and Nanotechnology, a national centre for research excellence.